freeCodeCamp/freeCodeCamp/guide/english/c/arrays/index.md

 double a[5], b[5]
 a = b;
 ```
-You can **only** deal with the values in an array one by one.
-You **cannot assign all at once**, when you learn about pointers later, the reasons will be clear.
+You can **only** assign or delete a single value in an array at one time.
+You **cannot assign all at once**.
+Each array element has its own memory location.
->(Basically, the first element of an array points to a memory address, and the elements after that are the "houses" next to that first one.
-So technically an array is just it's first element's memory address.
-When you want to assign the second array the first array, you run into error due to differing types, or you are trying to change the second memory address of the first element in the second array.)

 - When you want to create an array, you have to either tell its size, or assign values to it.
 Do not do this:
 ```C
 int arr[];
 ```
 The computer has to know how big of a storage to create for the array.
-Later on, you will learn about ways to create containers whose size are defined later.
-(Again, pointers.)

 - When you index out of the array, the compiler is not always going to give you an error.
 This is called undefined behaviour, we just do not know what is going to happen.
 It could lead to your program crashing, simply slowing down, anything.
 ```C